White Men Lead, Black Women Help? Benchmarking and Mitigating Language Agency Social Biases in LLMs: Related Work

-The widespread presence of gender, racial, and intersectional bias in human society has significantly impacted human language~\cite{blodgett2020language, doughman-etal-2021-gender}.
-Since generative LLMs use extensive texts for training, understanding biases in texts is crucial for identifying and preventing biases in language technologies.
+The presence of gender, racial, and intersectional bias in human society has significantly impacted human language~\cite{blodgett2020language, doughman-etal-2021-gender} and generative LLMs, which utilize extensive texts for training.
+We investigate biases in 3 different categories of texts: biographies, professor reviews, and reference letters.